“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

 Drop Down Design

-Amon the different types of longboards, Drop down is the design where the longboard and the deck trucks are exactly at the same level.
+Among the different types of longboards, a drop-down is the design where the longboard and the deck trucks are exactly at the same level.

 Due to this technique, the deck stays nearer to the skating surface, decreasing the center of gravity and increasing stability.